 Benefits & consequences of renouncing U.S. citizenship

 Having covered some of the main benefits of having U.S. citizenship, it is only logical to cover some of the main benefits of renouncing your U.S. citizenship, as well as the consequences that accompany that decision.
 Some of the main benefits and consequences of renouncing are:

-- U.S. estate and gift tax exposure (benefit): U.S. citizens and residents are subject to estate tax on their worldwide income and are afforded the full unified credit available.11 Assuming an individual who successfully renounces his U.S. citizenship is not considered a resident for U.S. estate and gift tax purposes,12 he will not be subject to U.S. estate tax on his worldwide assets at death, but only on any U.S. situs property.13
+- U.S. estate and gift tax exposure (benefit): U.S. citizens and certain residents are subject to estate tax on their worldwide income and are afforded the full unified credit available.11 Assuming an individual who successfully renounces his U.S. citizenship is not considered a resident for U.S. estate and gift tax purposes,12 he will not be subject to U.S. estate tax on his worldwide assets at death, but only on any U.S. situs property.13

 - Travel to the U.S. (consequence): After successfully renouncing U.S. citizenship traveling into or through the U.S. may become difficult.14 Individuals who suffer from certain communicable diseases or have committed crimes of moral turpitude in the past may be denied entry into the U.S. if they do not obtain permission from the U.S. before traveling.15 If flagged by the U.S. for these reasons, the renounced individual can be denied boarding of a plane in route to U.S. soil or physically detained (and even arrested) if the individual attempts to cross a U.S. ground border.